What Causes a Gelastic Seizure to Happen?

 Gelastic seizures can also have triggers, just like other seizures.
 Here are some of those triggers:

 - Being afraid

 For the most part, there’s really no way to prevent a child from having gelastic seizures.
-So it is important for parents to be mindful of the symptoms of this type of seizure, and to seek medical attention immediately for their child.
+So it is important for parents to be mindful of the symptoms of gelastic seizure, and to seek medical attention immediately for their child.

 The sooner a diagnosis can be made, the better the outcome would be for the child.
 Doctors will usually prescribe different types of medication that would help control the seizures.

 They can also give parents advice on what to do if their child has a seizure, and how to avoid triggers that could cause a seizure to happen.

 Treatment for gelastic seizures requires the supervision of a doctor, so please set an appointment with the physician.
 Since these types of seizures occur in childhood, it can have a negative impact on a child’s development.
-Treatment can be done in a variety of ways.
+There are a variety of treatments.
 The most common is through prescription medication that can help control the frequency and severity of the seizures.